argonne-lcf/user-guides/docs/aurora/data-management/daos/daos-overview.md

 ## Cluster Size

+DAOS Cluster size is the number of available DAOS servers.
 While we are working towards bringing up the entire 1024 daos server available users, currently different number of daos nodes could be up.
 Please check with support or run an IOR test to get an estimate on the current number of daos servers available.

 ![expected Bandwidth](expectedBW.png "Expected number of daos servers and its approximate expected bandwidth")